mccalderonc/P_hastatus_Consistentlong-distance_foragingflights/README.md

 10. Figure_1_gh
 11. FigureS4_gh

+Additionally this repository contains the appendixes of the stan models and the simulations used in this paper.

 Colonies have been renamed as colony 1, 2 and 3.
 Original names are
 - La Gruta = colony 1
 - Aj cave = colony 2